 If You’re Stuck: Map It Out

 Brainstorming can often involve physically writing things down or mapping them out to process & fine tune them.
 These are some classic approaches to master brainstorming.
-We made some Make48 Brainstorming Worksheets that give you templates of the following techniques to help you along your next project!

 - Mind the Gap: Think about where you are now (Point A) and your final goal (Point Z).
 Now, write down all the steps you will need to take to get there.